 This chapter assists executive branch agencies in complying with federal and State law, regulation, and procedure as they relate to grants and cooperative agreements.
-This chapter is intended to provide a broad policy overview.
-Detailed information on grant administration is found in the Nevada Grant Manual, available on the Office of Federal Assistance website.
+It incorporates statutory requirements outlined in NRS 223.460 to NRS 223.498, including provisions for the Nevada Grant Matching Program.
+This chapter provides a policy-level overview, while detailed grant-related procedures are published in the Nevada Grant Manual, available on the Office of Federal Assistance website.